TBerrigan2101/project-one/README.md

 - __Footer__

-  - A common footer will also appear on the bottom of every page with links to social media as well as company contact details.
+  - A common footer will also appear on the bottom of every page with links to social media accounts.

 - __Hero Image__

   - A unique hero image on every page for graphic impact as well as means of highlighting what page the visitor is on.

+- __About__

+  - A page to give some historical background of the business, it's ethos, what it aims to do in the future and to encourage people to visit or contact the business.

 - __Stories__